functionland/blog/photos-intro-dev-to/README.md

 # Ending *Big Tech*'s reign by building open-source **p2p** apps!

-Making Photos paid?
+Making Google Photos paid?
 Really?
-Haven't Google already made billions by training AI models from our photos and videos?
-Us
-[being the product](https://www.netflix.com/title/81254224) wasn't enough, we should also pay now?
+Haven't they already made billions by training AI models from our pictures and videos?
+Us [being the product](https://www.netflix.com/title/81254224) wasn't enough, we should also pay now?